 10) Compare the results for both the θ-polarization and ϕ-polarization against the requirement.
 If both results meet the requirements, pass the UE.

+NOTE1 : Blocker signal can be injected from the offset antenna in the vicinity of downlink signal antenna as long as uncertainty of blocker signal level is within the permitted range.

 5.2.1.3.7 TX Beam Peak direction search and EIRP Spherical Coverage

 ---------------------------